shanflyer/Rune-Factory/Packages/com.unity.ugui/Documentation~/script-Scrollbar.md

 A significant difference between the Scrollbar and the similar [Slider](script-Slider.md) control is that the Scrollbar's handle can change in size to represent the distance of scrolling available; when the view can scroll only a short way, the handle will fill up most of the bar and only allow a slight shift either direction.

 The Scrollbar has a single event called _On Value Changed_ that responds as the user drags the handle.
-The current value is passed to the even function as a `float` parameter.
+The current value is passed to the event function as a `float` parameter.
 Typical use cases for a scrollbar include:

 * Scrolling a piece of text vertically.
 * Scrolling a timeline horizontally.